 Nationally, however, Democrats face an uphill battle to keep their majority in Congress in the 2022 midterm elections, partly due to Republican-controlled redistricting in other states.

-An FAQ for voters on California redistricting as the state’s independent commission works toward new congressional and legislative maps by late December.
+An FAQ for voters on California redistricting as the state’s independent commission finishes new congressional and legislative maps for the 2022 election and beyond.

 Advantages of incumbency